-LYNX will also continue efforts to transition customers off of the more costly paratransit service to fixed-route bus service and TNC trips, when appropriate and efficient.
+LYNX will also continue efforts to transition customers off of the costlier paratransit service to fixed-route bus service and TNC trips, when appropriate and efficient.
 This is accomplished through incentive programs, needs assessments, and travel training efforts which will continue to be engaged by LYNX staff in response to the shift from a traditional paratransit model to the mobility management model.

-As the Community Transportation Coordinator (CTC), LYNX coordinates services required by the Americans with Disabilities Act of 1990 (ADA) with TD services to increase efficiencies and opportunities for multiloading.
+As the CTC, LYNX coordinates services required by the Americans with Disabilities Act of 1990 (ADA) with TD services to increase efficiencies and opportunities for multi-loading.
 LYNX has expanded the ADA paratransit eligibility process to include an assessment of an individual's capacity to make use of the fixed-route bus service as well.
 This decision is critical for containing costs by ensuring that individuals take advantage of the flexibility that fixed-route bus service offers to the maximum extent possible.
 Through a critical evaluation of services, LYNX determined that this assessment would be best provided by a qualified organization, experienced in physical rehabilitation, patient evaluation and transit services.
 Accordingly, LYNX contracts with ADARide.com, which utilizes Select Physical Therapy to provide eligibility assessments for clients.

-LYNX is also in the process of initiating a General Transit Feed Specification (GTFS) that will provide a real time and static feed of bus stop accessibility information to outside vendors, such as Google.
-The GTFS will provide passengers with data on sidewalk available and any changes to wheelchair accessibility at the bus stops ahead of their trip.
-The technology is in test mode and should be fully functional by May 2021.
+LYNX also developed a General Transit Feed Specification (GTFS) that provides real time and static feeds of bus stop accessibility information to outside vendors, such as Google.
+The GTFS also provides passengers with data on sidewalk available and any changes to wheelchair accessibility at the bus stops ahead of their trip.

 In addition to the needs identified above, in coordination with the TDSP major update process, LYNX updates its Human Services Transportation Plan to identify the needs of older adults and individuals with disabilities.
 This plan is based on a comprehensive public outreach process and derived from public input relating to the coordination of transportation services.
 The plan development process provides an opportunity to identify the needs and develop potential solutions/projects that may be considered as funding becomes available through the Section 5310 grant.
-The plan and public participation documentation is included as Attachment 6.
+The plan and public participation documentation were updated consistent with this TDSP minor update and are included as Attachment 6.
+A listing of needs and comments resulting from the public participation process can be found in the report.